LIVING IN ASIA

 [The first Superjet 100 for service in Southeast Asia flew into mountains in Indonesia during a May 2012 sales demonstration flight.
 The pilot, who had manually disabled the terrain warning system, was blamed for the fatal crash in which all 45 crew and airline representatives aboard died.
 See BBC Asia report.]

 Malaysia (Kuala Lumpur)– Laos (Vientiane) direct flights with AirAsia – the only way to fly this route!

 Air Asia is a Malaysian discount airline – read reviews – also with international routes, which has operated direct flights between Kuala Lumpur and Vientiane KUL-VTE-KUL since 2007.
 Book online for the 2˝ hour A320 flight at AirAsia.com.
-In 2011, promotional fares are still available e.g. VTE-KUL one way from $40.
-Tickets are hundreds of dollars cheaper than other airlines and it's also the only non stop service between the two capitals.
+Promotional fares are sometimes available e.g. VTE-KUL one way from $40.
+Tickets can be hundreds of dollars cheaper than other airlines and it's also the only non stop service between the two capitals.

 operates a direct Singapore–Vientiane service, using an A320 Airbus.
 The three-hour flights are on Tuesdays, Thursdays and Sundays.

 China (Kunming KMG) – Laos (Vientiane VTE) direct flights with Lao Airlines & China Eastern

 There are daily flights between Vientiane and Kunming with a China Eastern jet or Lao Airlines turboprop.
 Check flights, cheapest prices and book through CheapOair.

 Udon Thani (UTH) – Luang Prabang (LPG) by Lao Airlines